-If oral medications do not work to treat your ED, the drug Alprostadil is an approved injectable or suppository drug to treat ED.
+If ED pills do not treat your ED, the ED drug Alprostadil is an approved injectable or suppository drug to treat ED.

-Alprostadil, when injected into the penis, works to cause it to become filled with blood causing an erection.
-It may be beneficial to have your first injection done at the doctor’s office before doing this on your own.
+When injected into the penis, Alprostadil works to cause it to become filled with blood, causing an erection.
+It may be beneficial to have your first injection done at the doctor’s office before doing this independently.
 Self-injection lessons will be given at your doctor’s office so you can learn to do this from the comfort of your own home.
-Each injections is dosed to create an erection to last no longer than an hour.
-Side effects could include mild bleeding from the injection, prolonged erection, and very rarely the formation of fibrous tissue at the injection site.
+Each injection is dosed to create an erection to last no longer than an hour.
+Side effects could include mild bleeding from the injection, prolonged erection, and very rarely fibrous tissue formation at the injection site.

-Alprostadil also comes in the form of a suppository and this treatment is called Alprostadil intraurethral therapy.
+Alprostadil also comes in the form of a suppository, and this treatment is called Alprostadil intraurethral therapy.
 This method involves placing a small alprostadil suppository inside your penile urethra.
 To insert, you use a special applicator.
 The erection typically starters within 10 minutes of insertion and may last 30 minutes to an hour.
-Side effects of this method could include a burning feeling in the penis, minor bleeding in the urethra, and formation of fibrous tissue inside your penis.
+Side effects of this method could include a burning feeling in the penis, minor bleeding in the urethra, and fibrous tissue formation inside your penis.

 Vacuum Erection Device/Penis Pump

-If medications do not successfully treat your ED your doctor may recommend a vacuum erection device.
-This device is made of a plastic tube that slides over the penis and makes a seal with the skin of the body.
-There is a pump at the other end of the tube creating a low-pressure vacuum around the penis.
-The pump sucks out the air inside the tube creating a vacuum that pulls blood into your penis and causes an erection.
+If medications do not successfully treat your ED, your doctor may recommend a vacuum erection device.
+This device is made of a plastic tube that slides over the penis and makes a seal with the body's skin.
+There is a pump at the other end of the tube, creating a low-pressure vacuum around the penis.
+The pump sucks out the air inside the tube, creating a vacuum that pulls blood into your penis and causes an erection.
 Once an erection is attained, an elastic ring is then slipped onto the base of the penis to hold the blood in the penis to maintain the erection.
 The erection typically lasts for up to 30 minutes, and the ring should be removed after sexual intercourse.
 Possible side effects of this device are bruising and restricted ejaculation.

 If your ED is severe and other treatment methods have failed, your doctor may recommend surgery.
 This treatment involves surgically placing devices into both sides of the penis.
 These implants are either inflatable or bendable rods.
 The semi-rigid/bendable implants are made from two easy to bend rods made of silicone to give the penis firmness required for sexual penetration.
-For the inflatable implant, two fluid-filled cylinders are placed in the penis and tubing joins these cylinders to a pump placed inside the scrotum.
-When the pump is engaged the cylinders inflate making the penis stiff creating an erection.
+Two fluid-filled cylinders are placed in the penis and tubing for the inflatable implant.
+It joins these cylinders to a pump placed inside the scrotum.
+When the pump is engaged, the cylinders inflate, making the penis stiff, creating an erection.
 As these implants do require surgery, there are risks of complications like infection.

-If your ED is caused by psychological or emotional issues your doctor may recommend you see a counselor or therapist.
+If psychological or emotional issues cause your ED, your doctor may recommend seeing a counselor or online therapist.
 A counselor can help teach you coping strategies for anxiety and stress.
-Your counselor may also recommend that you bring your partner along to a session so your partner is better able to support you.
+Your counselor may also recommend that you bring your partner along to a session so your partner can better support you.

 Whether the cause of your ED is physical, psychological, or a combination of both, erectile dysfunction can be the cause of mental and emotional stress for you and/or your partner.
-It is important to seek help from a health care professional before your ED starts to drastically affect your life, health, and relationship.
-With the use of telemedicine technology, you can receive convenient, discreet and affordable ED treatment all from the comfort of your own home.
-There are many digital companies where you can complete an online doctors consult and they can even ship your treatment in discreet packaging directly to your home, saving you a trip to your pharmacy.
+It is important to seek help from a health care professional before your ED starts to affect your life, health, and relationship drastically.
+With the use of telemedicine technology, you can receive convenient, discreet, and affordable ED treatment, all from the comfort of your own home.
+There are many digital companies where you can complete an online doctor's consultation, and they can even ship your treatment in discreet packaging directly to your home, saving you a trip to your pharmacy.
 Check out our top list of digital clinics to start receiving treatment for your ED today.